 An Herbal Digestion Supplement May Be Just What You Need

-Stomach Aids include Ginger and Chamomile.
+Stomach Aids include ginger and chamomile.
 Both of these herbs can settle your stomach.
-To find out about bitters and other digestive herbs, see
+To find out about bitters and other digestive herbs, see menopause and digestion.

 A Digestive Enzymes Supplement, Probiotics